EricO166/Phase-1-assignment-PROJECT/README.md

 **Anime Search App** is a lightweight Single Page Application (SPA) that allows users to:

-- Search for anime titles using a public API
+- Search for anime titles using a public API: Jikan (Jikan.moe)
 - Browse results dynamically
 - “Like” their favorite anime — all without reloading the page!